1 November 2025

 Here are the links to what I have used on the project.
 Affiliate links are used on some products.
 This means that if you make a purchase after clicking on my link, I receive a small commission with no extra cost to you.
 I truly appreciate your support when using these links.
 Please click on the logo below the product to shop at your favourite store.
 All products were personally purchased except marked with an asterisk (*) which were kindly sent to me to use.
 You can read my full disclosure here.

-I do have another card to share with you using the release on Saturday, but in the mean-time, I hope you will check out the release!
 Thank you so much for stopping by today, I really do appreciate it.
-I hope you have a wonderful day!
+I hope you have a wonderful day and a great weekend!

 PLEASE NOTE: This post contains affiliate links.
 Please see below for my full disclosure.